 Same goes with our bodies.
 How do we make them function at their best?
 How do we know when we're doing something wrong or right?
 There's no owner's manuel.
 No buttons or clues.
 But if we learn to listen to how our bodies are "talking" to us, we can learn to read the clues its giving us.
 Our bodies don't speak languages like English, Japanese, or German.
 They speak in a very subtle sign language, energy language, feelings or as "symptoms".

 Our bodies work so hard, 24 hours a day, every day to heal us, keep us going and keep us balanced.
 They don't ask for much but the right kind of fuel.
 The rest ,they take on without complaint , correcting when we've gone to far, cleansing when we've ingested toxins and constantly and consistently running all of our systems in perfect harmony .
 We don't give it much thought, we hardly notice what or how we eat that might help or harm this perfectly balanced running machine.

-We hear nothing.
-That's one of it's many ways to tell us that all is well.
-That our body is running smoothly and that we are in peak performance.
+When we don't hear any complaints, that's one of it's many ways to tell us that all is well, that our body is running smoothly and that we are in peak performance.
 We've got energy, our skin is clear, our eyes are clear , we sleep well.
 This is the body's way of expressing health.

 But when it has been pushed too hard or has been overloaded with toxins, heavy metals, stress, bad foods, etc, then our body speaks in different signs: pains, aches, stiffness, allergies, depression, fatigue, tumours, rashes, heart attacks, stomach/digestive problems, thinning hair, dry skin, mouth problems, etc etc.